cfpb/source-code-policy/policy.md

 ## Distribution of Code

 There is a misconception that FOSS that is distributed to the public should not be integrated or modified for use in sensitive systems.
-This runs counter to how FOSS is often used.
-FOSS is often preferred for use in sensitive systems, due in part to its increased auditability because security in FOSS must be designed never to rely on obscurity in how the code works.
+On the contrary, FOSS is often preferred for use in sensitive systems, due in part to its increased auditability.
+In other words, security in FOSS must be designed never to rely on obscurity in how the code works.

-In addition, many open source licenses permit the user to modify OSS for internal use without being obligated to distribute source code to the public.
+In addition, many open source licenses permit the user to modify OSS for internal use without obligating them to distribute source code to the public.
 However, if the user chooses to distribute the modified OSS outside the user's organization, then it is subject to whatever license it carries.

 ## Legal and Policy